 \section{Model setup}

-We introduce a general statistical model of asset returns and show how the proposed model naturally aligns with the two steps that comprise the beta-sorted portfolio algorithm.
-We discuss the relevant properties of the model especially with respect to the potential presence of arbitrage opportunities.
+We introduce a general econometric model of asset returns, and show how it aligns with the two steps that comprise the beta-sorted portfolio algorithm.
+We discuss the relevant properties of the model with respect to the potential presence of arbitrage opportunities.